a-sit-plus/warden-roboto/README.md

     AndroidAttestationConfiguration(
         packageName = "at.asitplus.demo",           //Application package name
-        signatureDigests = someLisfOfByteArrays,    //list of fingerprint of official package signing certificates appVersion = 5,                             //minimum app version considered trustworthy (nullable) androidVersion = 11000,                     //minimum android version considered to be trustworthy (nullable) patchLevel =  PatchLevel(2021, 8),          //minimum patch level (year, month) considered to be trustworthy (nullable) requireStrongBox = false,                   //TEE security level is enough, setting this true would require keys to be created within a Titan HSM bootloaderUnlockAllowed = false,            //require a locked bootloader to ensure device integrity ignoreLeafValidity = false,                 //Whether to ignore the timely validity of the leaf certificate (looking at you, Samsung!)
+        signatureDigests = someLisfOfByteArrays,    //list of fingerprint of official package signing certificates appVersion = 5,                             //NULLABLE. minimum app version considered trustworthy androidVersion = 11000,                     //NULLABLE. minimum android version considered to be trustworthy patchLevel =  PatchLevel(2021, 8),          //NULLABLE. minimum patch level (year, month) considered to be trustworthy requireStrongBox = false,                   //OPTIONAL, defaults to false.
+By default TEE security level is enough.
+                                                    //setting this true would require keys to be created within a Titan HSM bootloaderUnlockAllowed = false,            //OPTIONAL, defaults to false.
+By default requires a locked bootloader to ensure device integrity ignoreLeafValidity = false,                 //OPTIONAL, defaults to false.
+Indicates whether to ignore the timely
+                                                    //validity of the leaf certificate (looking at you, Samsung!) trustAnchors = listOf(trustedPublicKey),    //OPTIONAL, defaults to google HW attestation key.
+Useful for automated end-to-end tests
     )
 )
 ```